 Work has commenced on a new port facility at Port Stanley that will replace the post-conflict FIPASS.

-Probably the most ingenious and revolutionary bit of ship to shore logistics capability that no one has ever heard of, FIPASS was deceptively simple.
+Probably the most ingenious and revolutionary bit of ship-to-shore logistics capability that no one has ever heard of, FIPASS was deceptively simple.
 It was not used until a few years after the conflict but is worth describing here as it sets the scene for recent developments.
 Soon after the liberation of the Falkland Islands, the construction phase for the airbase at Mount Pleasant and Mare Harbour commenced.
 This meant a considerable influx of construction personnel, equipment and materials.
-The existing techniques of offloading using Mexeflote’s and RCL’s, whilst ideal for amphibious operations, simply could not cope with the increasing volumes and the offload facilities at Port Stanley were still woefully inadequate despite some improvement works completed by the Royal Engineers.
-This had resulted in excess demurrage costs and a large bottleneck as ships were unable to unload in good time.
+The existing techniques of offloading using Mexeflote’s and RCL, whilst ideal for amphibious operations, simply could not cope with the increasing volumes and the offload facilities at Port Stanley were still woefully inadequate despite some improvement works completed by the Royal Engineers.
+This resulted in excess demurrage costs and a large bottleneck as ships were unable to unload in good time.

-The Government advertised for innovative solutions to the problem and the tender was won by the Middlesbrough company, ITM Offshore, who had considerable experience in offshore construction.
+The Government advertised for innovative solutions to the problem and the tender was won by the Middlesbrough company, ITM Offshore, which had considerable experience in offshore construction.
 Unlike the other proposals, their solution was planned to be operational in 5 months.
 Based on technology and systems developed for the North Sea oil industry, the Falkland Islands Intermediate Port and Storage System (FIPASS) was designed to resolve a number of issues; port access, refrigerated warehouse space and personnel accommodation.

 Six North Sea oil rig support barges (300×90 ft and about 10,000 DWT each) were connected together and linked to the shore via a 600-foot causeway with a final and smaller barge acting as a floating linkspan which was also used as a RORO interface.
-The facility also made provision for stern on mooring and 300m of conventional berthing.
+The facility also made provision for stern-on mooring and 300m of conventional berthing.
 Four of the barges carried warehouses, with provision for refrigerated storage.
 In addition, there were accommodation offices, which include a galley and messing facility for 200 persons.

 A key point is that it was not only a berthing facility but also had significant storage.
 The linkspan and causeway were designed and installed by MacGregor Navire (now Cargotec), Harland and Wolff the accommodation facilities and Nuttall installed the mooring dolphins.
 After construction was complete it was transported south on two heavy-lift FLO FLO vessels, the Dyvi Teal and the Dyvi Swan in a phased lift that matched the construction schedule